 UI test automation framework

-This test requires more skills than automating unit test.
-Two or more objects are combines and test in the simulated environment or a specific scenario.
+This test requires more skills than automating unit tests.
+Two or more objects are combined and tested in the simulated environment or a specific scenario.
 These kinds of tests are created and integrated into the test engine.
-This engine requires multiple systems, more skills and resources.
+This engine requires multiple systems, more skills and more resources.